TEALSK12/introduction-to-computer-science/lesson_61.md

     3. Demonstrate a few example projects (with as much variety as possible).
         * Try to hit a bunch of different types of programs.
 Many students will gravitate towards games, but other options include simulations, productivity tools, musical projects, animations, and more.
         * TEALS can provide a few samples if needed.

+---
+#### Emphasizing with students ...
+#### Competancy - Applied Design - understanding context, defining, ideating

+There are a gazillion apps out there there that do a gazillion things.
+What are the different categories of software applications?
+When looking at an application, what type of functionality does it have?
+Who are the end users, or target audience?
+What do you like, or not like, about it?
+What do other users/reviewers say about it?
+How does it compare to, or stand apart from, other similar apps?
+---
     4. Distribute the project rubric and point out key aspects of the requirements
         * Point out the steps in the process and that each one is equally important
         * Specifically mention the large number of points for things _not_ related to coding